High level excursion set geometry for non-Gaussian infinitely divisible random fields: Smooth infinitely divisible random fields and regular variation

 \subsection{Regular variation}

-We now turn to the final set of technical assumptions on our \idrf s, these being related to the regular variation of their L\'evy measures, and which we formulate in terms of the local L\'evy measures of \eqref{e:levy.m.decompose}.
+We now turn to the final set of technical assumptions on our infinitely divisible random field's, these being related to the regular variation of their L\'evy measures, and which we formulate in terms of the local L\'evy measures of (\ref{elevymdecompose}).
 These are our final set of assumptions, and our main results hinge on them.